goatfryed-holos/sample-camunda-platform-knative/cluster/README.md

 - kn (knative cli)
 - func (knative functions cli)

+Also, you want a dns proxy configuration to point *.test to local host

 ### Setup
 If not already available, create k3d default registry on port 5000
 ```shell